Jamoris Slaughter says that growing up, Michigan was his favorite team. "I guess I always liked…

 Ga.
 DB Jamoris Slaughter Has U-M Soft Spot

 Slaughter plays bigger than his 6-0, 180 pound body suggests.
 Jamoris describes his playing style to GoBlueWolverine as, "Very aggressive.
 I have a good break on the ball and I can play the deep ball.
 I provide good coverage and run support, but I would like to improve on some of my footwork in coverage."

-.
-“I really watch how [Sean] Taylor makes the hits.
+It is not surprising that Slaughter likes to base his game off of Washington Redskins all-pro safety Sean Taylor.
+"I really watch how [Sean] Taylor makes the hits.
 He's really quick to the ball carrier and when the balls in the air, he breaks on the ball well."

 Last season Slaughter registered over 60 tackles, 4 interceptions, 10 break-ups, and 3 forced fumbles.
 However, next season he would like to double his interceptions, increase the number of pass break-ups, cause at least 5 fumbles, and have a couple of punt returns.

 Slaughter also excels on the track, running both the 100m and the 400m.